mirkop/apollo-home-assistant/blueprints/automation/ld2450/README.md

 If you have suggestions, encounter issues, or want to contribute improvements, please open an issue or pull request in this project's repository.

 ---

+**Disclaimer:**
+This project is provided "as-is" without any warranties or guarantees.
+Use at your own risk.
+The authors and contributors are not responsible for any damages or issues that may arise from its use.

 **Let us know if you have additional requirements or questions!**